FREQUENTLY ASKED QUESTIONS

 *Includes transport and other expenses.

-4. Is there any assessment in each level of Basic Communication Courses?
+4. Is there any assessment in each level of SgSL 101-105 (Basic Communication) Courses?

 Yes, each level has three graded quizzes, and exams.
-The quizzes are scheduled on Lessons 3, 5 and 7.
-The exams takes place on the last lesson (which is Lesson 9).
-Please note that Basic Communication Course Levels 1-3 are different from Thematic SgSL 1-2 Workshops as the workshops focus on building sign vocabulary and development of visual-gestural communication.
-There is not any assessment in Thematic SgSL 1-2 Workshops.
+The quizzes are scheduled on Lesson/Session 3, 5 and 7.
+The exams takes place on the last lesson/session.

 5. Will I get a certificate upon my completion of Basic Communication Course Levels 1-3?